dylandibeneditto/VocabPal/README.md

 - **Quizzes:** Test your knowledge with quizzes designed to reinforce your understanding.
 - **Efficient Learning:** Streamlined design for an efficient and enjoyable learning experience.

-## Getting Started

-In order to get started, clone the repo and open the HTML file in a live server (due to the use of modules)

-### Prerequisites

-- A web browser (most of them should be fine).
-- A code editor or IDE.

 ### Installing

 1. Clone the repo to your local machine: